 As our bodies’ cell walls and membranes contain quite a lot of fats and oils, it makes sense for us to use nutritious oils in our foods and skincare products.
 These will help us maintain the fluidity of our cells.

 Did you know that using oils as a cleanser actually helps your skin?The oil softens any sebum which

 There are plenty of Vegetable Oils to choose from, which vary in colour, natural fragrance, and price.
-Familiar oils include Apricot Kernel, Sweet Almond and Coconut.
-These are found in many skincare products which help repair and calm sensitive skin.
+Familiar oils include Apricot Kernel, Sweet Almond, and Coconut.
+These are found in many skincare products that help repair and calm sensitive skin.

 The following Vegetable Oils are some that I use in the Essentially Lili range because I love what they do for the skin:

 Sunflower Oil (Helianthus annuus) has very little scent compared to another vegetable/carrier oils, and absorbs easily into the skin, leaving very little residue.
 Sunflower Oil has high concentrates of Vitamins A, B, D, and E, as well as minerals, lecithin, insulin.
 It is a great product for the skin, adding UV protection qualities together with the unsaturated essential fatty acids.
 Sunflower is amongst the ingredients found in Sun Kissed Serum to help with the effects of the sun for those that have been ‘kissed’.